Lisa Eldridge: Career

 After moving to London, Eldridge took a course in photographic make-up artistry at Complexions while working on the Lancôme counter at Harrods to gain first-hand experience.
 She then began building her portfolio, and eventually she signed up with a make-up agency.
 In the early stages of her career, Elle magazine hired Eldridge to work with model Cindy Crawford, which led to the pair working together on several more shoots.
 Eldridge has been based in Paris, New York and, Los Angeles, and resides full-time in London.
 Her work has appeared on the pages, covers, and celebrity shoots of British, Italian, French, Chinese, and Japanese Vogue, as well as Love, Allure, Glamour, Elle, Numéro, Harper's Bazaar, Pop, i-D and, Lula.
 Throughout her career Eldridge has worked with a range of world famous photographers, including Tim Walker, Mert and Marcus, Regan Cameron, Sølve Sundsbø, Rankin, Paolo Roversi, David Sims, Mario Testino, and Patrick Demarchelier.
 She has also collaborated with fashion houses and beauty brands on their international advertising campaigns and runway shows.
 These include Lancôme, Chloé, Alberta Ferretti, Prada, Donna Karan, Moschino, Yohji Yamamoto, and Pucci.

 In 2009, Eldridge launched her website of make-up tutorials, beauty advice, and insider knowledge.
 The following year, she launched her YouTube channel where she posts beauty tutorials.

 In 2013 she was named by The Business of Fashion as one of the people 'Shaping the Global Fashion Industry' in their annual Fashion 500 list.
 Since 2015, she has been the make-up creative director of Lancôme.

 In October 2015, she published the book Face Paint: The Story of Makeup, focused on the extensive history of makeup.

-In 2018, Eldridge launcher her own make-up line starting with three shades of velvet lipsticks and has since expanded to complexion products, skincare, and make-up tools.
+In 2018, Eldridge launched her own make-up line starting with three shades of velvet lipsticks and has since expanded to complexion products, skincare, and make-up tools.
 She also launched her own jewelry line in collaboration with jeweler William Welstead.

 In December 2024, Eldridge was appointed a MBE in the New Year Honours list for services to cosmetics and fashion handed out by King Charles III and members of the royal family.